 - 1 teaspoon Texas Pete hot sauce

 - 2 1/4 cups chicken broth

 - In a bowl combine shrimp, chicken, sausage, cayenne, and Creole seasoning, making sure to coat the meat well, then put in refrigerator until you are ready for it.

 - In a large saucepan heat oil over med-high heat with onion, pepper and celery, stirring constantly, for 3 minutes.
 Add garlic, tomatoes, bay leaves, Worcestershire and hot sauce.
 Stir in rice and slowly add broth.
-Reduce heat to medium and cook for about 10 minutes.
+Add lid and reduce temperature to medium-low and cook for about 10 minutes.

 - Add all of the meats except the shrimp.
 Cook 5 minutes more, then stir in shrimp and cook for another 5 minutes.
 Remove bay leaves before serving.